 Feminising Online Utopias

-The utopian possibilities of the internet have long been of interest to feminist theorists (Haraway, Plant), especially in relation to how digital technologies can open up spaces for those who are currently under-represented.
+The utopian possibilities of the internet have long been of interest to feminist theorists (e.g. Haraway, 1991; Plant, 1997), especially in relation to how digital technologies can open up spaces for those who are currently under-represented.
 Yet initial hope for online spaces that are free from discrimination (i.e. Plant, 1997), has largely evaporated with recognition of the masculine biases inherent in the creation of technology (Cockburn, 1985) as well as the harsh realities of trolling, cyberstalking and revenge porn (Clark-Parsons, 2018).
 To be sure, feminised perspectives would not a priori dismiss the capacity of online activism to bring about social change and indeed pave the way for acts of consumer profanation.
 Beyond such outcomes, however, feminised perspectives would also focus on processes, and the hidden infrastructures that perpetuate specific hierarchies of value and power, in online and offline worlds alike.
 More recently various feminist scholars have called for rethinking the design of web infrastructure and tools to counter such embedded disadvantages to certain demographic groups.

 In doing so, they question the whole value chain of digital production and consumption, from the mining required to manufacture parts, through digital use and consumption of electricity, to disposal (including e.g. the dumping of electronic waste to global South Countries).
 As Faith (2018) argues, the feminised digital economies could be “an important mode through which we can talk about these cycles in the global economy, and another way to look at the power relations embedded in technology use”.
 Intersectionality would emerge as a key notion, according to which hierarchies of race, class, age and gender would have to be constantly interrogated, from digital production to representation of different voices in online platforms such as youtube.